kl1226/Team2_logistic_regression_1_3.ipynb/README.md

 Team 2 Memebers:

-Kian Lee
+Kian Lee,
-Anoushka George
+Anoushka George,
-Zayan Khan
+Zayan Khan,
-Neel Venkatesan
+Neel Venkatesan,

 Note: we did this project together on colab, and as a result some of the libraries were updated verisons that have different commands.